Award Winning Presentation Designer

-Presentation Designer Marc Richard won the Presentation Guild Contest #002: “Makeover Makeover”
+Marc Richard of Presented took first place at the Presentation Guild Contest #2: “Makeover Makeover”

-“The words ‘Chalkboards, vintage & hand lettering’ can be dangerous territory for a presentation designer in PowerPoint!
+“The words ‘Chalkboards, vintage & hand lettering’ can be dangerous territory for a presentation designer in PowerPoint!” said Marc.

-Starting with the brand Magnolia and its logo, I separated the text from the marque to add motion to the falling petal on the cover slide to meet the current trend for animated logos, giving far stronger impact to an identity than a static printed logo can.
+Marc started with the brand Magnolia and the logo.
+He separated the text from the marque to add motion to the falling petal on the cover slide.
+This would meet the current trend for animated logos, giving far stronger impact to an identity than a static printed logo can.

 Marc explains further: “I used Segoe Script, one of the few handwritten typefaces to come bundled with Windows.
 Important for anyone viewing your file not to experience PowerPoint substituting your chosen font for something default and losing all formatting.
 The logo petal had a delicate, etched design and I matched this with gentle plant branch illustrations used on divider slides.
 I then repeated this on the following section for continuity.”